tleyden/tleyden.github.io/source/_posts/2014-11-04-coreos-with-nvidia-cuda-gpu-drivers.markdown

 title: "CoreOS with Nvidia CUDA GPU drivers"
 date: 2014-11-04 07:08
 comments: true
-categories: coreos gpu nvidia cuda
+categories: coreos gpu nvidia docker
 ---

 This will walk you through installing the Nvidia GPU kernel module and CUDA drivers on a docker container running inside of CoreOS.